04.2.2023

 Sleeping mats, which are the earliest form of mattress, have been excavated by researchers in South Africa that date back 77,000 years.
 Found in the Sibudu Cave in KwaZulu-Natal, the mattress was composed of layers of reeds and rushes, with grasses and leafy plants used as bedding.

-These mats were large enough to hold an entire family, likely to share body heat during cold nights, being about 22 square feet.
+These mats were large, measuring about 22 square feet.
+This was enough to hold an entire family, likely to share body heat during cold nights.
 The mattresses also had a covering of aromatic leaves called river wild quince, which naturally repel insects like mosquitoes.

 Around 73,000 years ago, the bedding was periodically burned, which researchers theorize was meant to get rid of pests and garbage.